schmaustech/agent-installer-blog/README.md

 EOF
 ~~~

 The next configuration file we need to create is the agent configuration resource file.
 This file will contain the details of the actual hosts in relation to their networking configuration.
-Looking close we can see that for each host we define the interfac, mac address, ipaddress if static and a DNS resolver and routes.
+Looking close we can see that for each host we define the interface, mac address, ipaddress if static and a DNS resolver and routes.
 The configuration is very similar to a NMState configuration.
 However one item that is a bit different is the rendezvousIP address.
-This is the ipaddress of the host that will become the temporary bootstrap node while the cluster is installing.
-This ipaddress shoule match one of the other nodes whether they are using a static ipaddress or a dhcp reservation ipaddress:
+This is the IP address of the host that will become the temporary bootstrap node while the cluster is installing.
+This IP address should match one of the nodes, whether they are using a static IP address or a DHCP reservation IP address:

 ~~~bash
 $ cat << EOF > ./kni-22/agent-config.yaml